- You can improve the overall performance of your machine by adjusting your Windows 10 power and sleep settings.

 Windows 10 can also wake your computer up from sleep or hibernation mode, even when you’re not around.

-When your computer turns back on from sleep or hibernate mode, by default, Windows 10 will require you to enter a password.
-If you wish to skip the password – so your computer wakes up automatically signed in – you can disable it by going into your account settings.
-Just go to Settings, click on Accounts, choose Sign-in Options and select Never from the dropdown menu.
+When your computer turns back on from Sleep or Hibernate mode, by default, Windows 10 will require you to enter a password.
+If you wish to skip the password so your computer wakes up with you automatically signed in, you can disable it by going into your account settings.
+Just go to Settings, click on “Accounts,” choose “Sign-in Options,” and select “Never” from the dropdown menu.

 Adjusting your Windows 10 sleep settings offers numerous benefits, such as improved battery life, security and performance.
 If you use your computer regularly, you can leave it in Sleep mode when you end your day to power down significant hardware components and help you save power.
 Another upside to leaving your computer in Sleep mode overnight is that your machine will continue to run any scans, backups, updates or general maintenance as scheduled.

 However, you don’t necessarily want to use Sleep mode all the time.
 It doesn’t make your computer immune from attacks, as sensitive information doesn’t disappear when your machine is sleeping.
 Things like encryption keys stay in the RAM.
 And if an attacker has access to encryption keys, they will be able to access other credentials and important information.
 If security is a concern when you step away from your computer, use Hibernate mode instead.
 [See our quick cybersecurity tips for small businesses.]

 If you’re keeping your computer in Sleep or Hibernate mode often, choose one night of the week to completely shut it down.
 When you restart your machine every now and then, you clear up any temporary issues or applications that were running in the background.
 This is also the best option if you know you’ll be away from your computer for several days.